lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem2.md

 Background...

-In Lowkoder, *metadata* is a tree of data objects that is configured at startup and is thereafter immutable, except by rules.
+In Lowkoder, *metadata* is a tree of data objects that contain, among other things, schema and how to display them.
+Metadata is configured at startup and is thereafter immutable.
-Like metadata, a context tree is also a tree of data objects.
+Like metadata, a context tree is also a tree of data objects, populated at runtime, and contains state information about the current application.
-A RuleSet is a collection of rules that modify metadata based on the values in a given context tree.
+A RuleSet is a collection of rules that modify a given metadata tree based on the values in a given context tree.

 In Lowkoder, every UI component has it's own context and metadata trees.
 Every component's context tree inherits property values from the component's parent's context tree.
 Every component's context tree is initialized with property values and then given to the application's RuleSet to create a new metadata tree, customized for the associated component by the RuleSet.
-The associated component uses the custom metadata to generate content.
+The UI component uses the custom metadata to generate content.

-LOS is intended to be a metadata repository that can support Lowkoder and implement the functionality required by Lowkoder in an a space and time efficient manner, yet still provide a simple, idomatic C# API.
+LOS is intended to be a metadata and context repository that can support the Lowkoder framework in a space and time efficient manner, yet still provide a simple idomatic C# API.

-## LOS basics
+## Object System

-### LOS objects
-A LOS object system is a tree of LOS objects.
+A LOS object system is a tree of data objects.
+Think of a LOS object system as a kind of micro database that stores many versions of a single object tree.
+Each version of the object tree is called a branch.
+Operations are performed on the root of a branch.
+A specific branch of the tree root may be selected from the object system, then mutated, then saved to the object system to create a new branch of the tree.

+Immediately after an object system is created it has a single branch, called the prime branch.
+The prime branch has an index of -1;
+Immediately after an object system is created the prime branch should be populate and saved to create the *master* branch.
+The master branch has an index of 0.

+## Creating and initializing an object system

-To create an instance of a LOS object system you first create a system object and then add more objects to the system's root object...
+To create an instance of a LOS object system you first create a system object, then 'prime' the system by creating the master branch...

-	public class Application : LosObject {
+	public class Application {
 		string Title { get; set; }
 	}

     var LOS = new LOSObjectSystem();

-	var root= LOS.Select(0); // get the root object
+	// Insert a new object
-	// Create a new object with the <Application> interface type, assign it to the "Application" property, and then return it var app= root.Add<Application>();
+	var application = new Application() {
-	app.Title= "TPS Report Manager 3000";
+		Title= "TPS Report Manager 3000"
-	var title= root.Get<Application>().Title;
+	};
+	LOS.Prime.Insert(application);

+	// Objects are indexed by name, the above line is the same as this...
+	//LOS.Prime.Insert(typeof(Application).FullName, application);

+	var master= LOS.Prime.Save(); // Create master branch

+	// evaluates to true
+	Assert.AreEqual(application.Title, master.Get<Application>().Title);

+	// Note that inserting data into a LOS object system is like inserting data into a database
+	// So, you cannot do this...
+	application.Title= "ACME";
+	// throws an error...
+	Assert.AreEqual(application.Title, master.Get<Application>().Title);

 Things to know...
 - Every LOS object is a dictionary of values indexed by the name of the property.
-- Every LOS object has an associated C# interface type that subclasses LosObject and that specifies properties.
+- Every LOS object has an associated C# type that specifies properties.
+- There are a lot of restrictions on the definition of LOS object types.
-- A LOS object's type interface may only specify properties.
-	No methods allowed, but properties may return function references.
+	A LOS object type may only specify properties, no methods allowed, but properties may return function references.
-- LOS properties may only return a LOS object type, a value type, or an immutable object.
+	Properties may only return a LOS object type, a value type, or an immutable object.
+	Also, properties may not be generic.
-	LOS assumes that all the data stored in a LOS object system is only mutable by LOS.
+- All data stored in a LOS object system is immutable.
-	Also, LOS properties may not be generic.
-- There is no way to create new LOS objects other than the ILosObject.Add method.
-- The following line adds a property to the root object, the property type is Application, and, by convention, the property name is "Application"... root.Add<Application>();
-- The following line gets the "Application" property from the root object.... var app= root.Get<Application>();
+	The only way to add data is to Select a root, mutate the object tree, and save the tree to a new branch.
+- By convention, the 0th branch of a LOS object system is called the *prime* version.
+	The prime version is initially empty an immutable, it's only purpose is to initialize the object system with an object tree.

-### Use Extension methods to simplify root access
+## Use Extension methods to simplify root access

 Instead of this...
-	var installedExtensions= root.Get<App>().Extensions.Installed;
+	var installedExtensions= root.Get<Application>().Extensions.Installed;

 You can do this...
-	var installedExtensions= root.App.Extensions.Installed;
+	var installedExtensions= root.Application.Extensions.Installed;

 If you create an extension method...
 	namespace LowKode.Core.Metadata {
 		public static class MyMetadataRoots {
-			public static Application App(this IMetadataRoot meta) => meta.Get<App>();
+			public static Application Application(this ILosRoot root) => root.Get<App>();
 		}
 	}